 As you can tell from my Fidelity review, whether you’re just getting started or you have a sizeable portfolio, we here at Clark.com think it’s a great place to invest.

 In almost every major category, it’s difficult to find a single brokerage that’s better than Fidelity.
-If I want to pick some nits here, I would say that Vanguard has a better overall selection of index funds.
+If I want to get picky, I’d say that Vanguard has a better overall selection of index funds.
 And especially after purchasing TD Ameritrade, Schwab may edge Fidelity in terms of research.

 Fidelity’s strengths are nice.
 But its lack of weaknesses is what impresses me the most.
 If you’re looking to invest with the best all-around brokerage, you can pick Fidelity and not think twice.